 I also store blocks of frozen toys in the freezer in case they randomly decide they’re bored by the bath tub.
 This is easy.
 Fill a tupperware container with water, drop in some little animal or people figures or blocks, and stick it in the freezer.
 When you’re in a bind and need to entertain them for a bit, pull it out and give it to them with some little tools to excavate.
 My kids love this in the bath tub or outside on the sidewalk, either way.

-To all of those people who have told me they wouldn’t want to ignore their kids, well I do!
+To all of those people who have told me they wouldn’t want to work from home and ignore their kids, well I do!
 I ignore them sometimes, and I do it on purpose.

-If we still had to wash each piece of laundry by hand, each dish one-by-one, line dry clothes, cook everything from scratch and grow our own food we wouldn’t be so concerned about how much we sit and play with our kids.
+If we still had to wash each piece of laundry by hand, each dish one-by-one, line dry clothes, cook everything from scratch and grown our own food, we wouldn’t be so concerned about how much we sit and play with our kids.
+We’d be putting them to work.

 Trust me, if it were still safe in this day and age to lock your kids outside the house until dinner time I would totally be that mom because I think it’s good for them!